rahul235/Data-2-Decision/_pages/julia.md

 > * For Linux, use this link for [installation](https://docs.anaconda.com/anaconda/install/linux)

 More about anaconda can be found at https://docs.anaconda.com.
-Participants are expected to resolve any installation issues of the software prior to the commencement of the session.

 2. Download Julia: